marcoverl/CVUserGuide/source/GettingStarted.rst

 ..
 WARNING ::

-   Please note that the credentials to be used here are not the one for accessing gate.cloudveneto.it
+   Please note that the credentials to be used here are not the ones for accessing gate.cloudveneto.it or for accessing the Virtual Machines instantiated on the Cloud.

 Creating a keypair
 ------------------
 .. _CreatingAKeypair:

 You can now proceed creating a key-pair.
 This is a secret key which will allow you to interact with your virtual machine once it is created.